fl101/awardfares-blog/_posts/2023-10-12-sas-and-skyteam.md

 sitemap: false
 ---

-With all the buzz around SAS joining SkyTeam after being acquired by Air France-KLM and others, we read a myriad of negative comments towards this transition.
-At AwardFares, we are focused at helping EuroBonus members navigate this new phase by bringing the latest tools and information we have at hand.
+With all the buzz around SAS joining SkyTeam [after being acquired by Air France-KLM](https://blog.awardfares.com/sas-acquisition/) and others, we read many negative comments about this transition.
+At AwardFares, we are focused on helping EuroBonus members navigate this new phase by bringing the latest tools and information we have at hand.

-We also strive for a positive mindset which is more resilient during unsettling phases, like this one.
-Sure, there are aspects we are going to miss from Star Alliance, but we are taking our first step towards embracing change.
-In this post, we look at the bright side, and cover some of the opportunities that will come once SAS is a member of SkyTeam.
+We also strive for a positive, more resilient mindset during unsettling times like this one.
+Sure, there are aspects we will miss from Star Alliance, but we are taking our first step towards embracing change.
+In this post, we look at the bright side and cover some opportunities that will come once SAS is a member of SkyTeam.

 ### In This Post